Maldivian presidential assassination attempts

 Maldivian presidential assassination attempts have been numerous, ranging from the early twentieth century since the establishment of the first republic of the Maldives.
 In 1980, President Maumoon Abdul Gayoom was first Maldivian president to experience an assassination attempt, when three attempts were made to overthrow Maumoon's government and assassinate the president.

 There have been attempted assassinations on three different presidents: Maumoon Abdul Gayoom (1980, 1983, 1988, 2008).
 President Maumoon escaped unharmed from an assassination attempt at Hoarafushi.
 Mohamed Murshid, a twenty-year-old man from the island, attempted to stab him with a knife concealed in a Maldivian Flag.
-Former president, Abdulla Yameen Abdul Gayoom escaped a blast, planned by vice president, Ahmed Adeeb.
+Former president, Abdulla Yameen Abdul Gayoom escaped a blast, allegedly planned by his vice president, Ahmed Adeeb.
 President Nasheed was hurt by a bomb attack near his private residence, Galolhu Kenereege.
 The first president, Mohamed Amin Didi, was banished to Dhoonidhoo, causing him to die.

 Attempts to assassinate Maldivian presidents have been largely unsuccessful.
 Perpetrators have usually been arrested and prosecuted, but some remain at large.